DanielBMarkham/Info-Ops3/manuscript/chapter05.md

 We're going to declare two kinds of knowing: knowing-what and knowing-how.
 Knowing what is being able to provide a structural answer, such as a list of things, or the way certain topics relate both to each other and a parent, such as we just did with math and programmingc.
 Knowing how consists of proving a recipe to create a structure or behavior.
 This recipe consists of steps.
 Each step describes an initial structure, an operation, and a desired ending structure.
 Tests can be provided for each step such that the practitioner can replicate the recipe on their own, given that their understanding of all of the structures involved is close enough to the person providing the recipe.
 That's a mouthful of word.
 Knowing-what are things you can look at and/or diagram.
 Knowing-how are things you can do.
 Each of these have their own unique ways of disagreement or misunderstanding when we share them with others, and each of them have different strategies we use to work through those disagreements or misunderstandings.

+## Does Anything Exist?

+*I reckon it doesn't matter, as long as we can do the useful stuff we want to do.*

+This is the famous "brain in a jar problem"

 ## Is Science Stuff We Know or Just Stuff We're Really Good at Guessing At?

+*I reckong science is just being really good at guessing shit that's going to happen when we set things up a certain way and do certain things to them*

 Any reasonable study of science over the last four thousand years has to conclude that whatever we call science at the time is just stuff we're really good at guessing at.
 Over time we've gotten better and better at guessing.
 For many, they don't understand the point here.
 If I "know" with a 99.999999999% accuracy that gravity will work in a certain way given a certain situation, I know that, right?